bbcCorp/GameOfLife/README.md

 # Conway's game of Life

+This is a simple demonstation of Conway's Game of Life.
+This application is built using Python-Bottle backend and a simple Javascript based frontend.

 ## How to run the application server
 There is a standalone python bottle server that is listening to port 1337

 Execute ./run.sh